 Luckily, Finn came up with a plan to hide the box in our storage room directly beneath the TV.
 We tested it out and realized that the box would still work even on a different level of the house.

 I don’t have a tutorial on how we did this because, honestly, we were just figuring it out as we went!
-Essentially, we drilled a hole in the wall behind the TV and dropped the cord behind the wall, in between two studs, until it hit the floor in the wall.
+Essentially, we drilled a hole in the wall behind the TV and dropped the slim cable behind the wall, in between two studs, until it hit the floor in the wall.
 Then, Finn drilled a hole into the ceiling from the basement to pull the wires through.
 Somehow this worked!

-How Does The TV Work?
+How Does The Picture Frame TV Work?

-I didn’t know if the picture would be that great, but it’s actually really nice and clear (although I’ll admit, I don’t know much about that stuff!).
+I didn’t know if the picture quality would be that great, but it’s actually really nice and clear (although I’ll admit, I don’t know much about that stuff!).
 When you turn it on, it can either go into TV mode or art mode.
 We pretty much only have the television on when Finn is in the kitchen cooking.
 The TV emits sound, but he directs the audio through our Sonos speakers in the kitchen ceiling for better sound quality.
-(You will find more about our Sonos setup in this blog post).
+(You will find more about our Sonos audio equipment in this blog post).

 How Does Art Mode Work?

 When the TV is off, you can use the option for art mode.
-And it really does look like art…not a bright pixelated screen.
-There’s a brightness sensor that automatically balances the screen’s brightness, depending on the time of day.
+And it really does look like an art display…not a bright pixelated screen.
+There’s a screen brightness sensor that automatically balances the screen’s brightness, depending on the time of day.

-You can also upload your own pictures or art onto the TV, directly through the app.
+You can also upload your own photos or art images onto the TV, directly through the app.
 I’ve actually purchased a few pieces through the Juniper Print Shop that I save on my phone and then upload to our Frame TV.
 It’s a very cool feature, but again, one I don’t take full advantage of.
 I think it could be fun to take pictures of your kid’s artwork and display it up there – and it would lead to less clutter around the house.

 A few people on Instagram were concerned about energy consumption with the art being displayed continuously.
-There’s actually a motion sensor on the TV so the art displays when you’re around and it turns off when you’re not around.
+There’s actually a built-in motion sensor on the TV so the art displays when you’re around and it turns off when you’re not around.
 We use that feature and it works well for us.